developmentseed/label-maker/docs/parameters.rst

 **band_count**: int
 	An integret greater than 1.
 If not specified defaults to 3 for the typical r,g,b imagery.

-**band_indicies**: tuple
+**band_indicies**: list
-	A tuple of band incidies to pull from a tiff.
+	A list of band incidies to pull from a tiff.
 Defaults to (1, 2, 3) if not specified.
-For using non-RGB tifs, ie MS tifs this should be over-written for example to (5, 3, 2, 7) to extract Red, Green, Blue, and NIR bands from the MS spacenet imagery.
+For using non-RGB tifs, ie MS tifs this should be over-written for example to [5, 3, 2, 7] to extract Red, Green, Blue, and NIR bands from the MS spacenet imagery.